 a.
-The agency has not had sufficient time to acquire the knowledge and experience reasonably necessary to address a statement by rulemaking;

-b.
-Related matters are not sufficiently resolved to enable the agency to address a statement by rulemaking; or c.
-The agency is currently using the rulemaking procedure expeditiously and in good faith to adopt rules which address the statement.
+The agency has not had sufficient time to acquire the knowledge and experience reasonably necessary to address a statement by rulemaking; or b.
+Related matters are not sufficiently resolved to enable the agency to address a statement by rulemaking.